 Read the Video Transcript:

-What Is the Difference Between Tax Lien and Tax Deed Investing?
+What Is the Difference Between Tax Lien vs. Tax Deed Investing?

 Randy: Hey, thanks for joining us.
 I’m here with Ted Thomas, who of course is the Tax Lien Certificate and Tax Auction Authority.
 He knows this kind of stuff.
 And Ted, the question we have right now is, and we’ve been talking about tax liens and I know there are tax deeds, what is the difference between a tax lien and a tax deed?